Sign In

 Online Faculty: Prepare for Accreditation with RSI Review

-If you would like to get your online course in the queue for review, please fill out the Intake Survey
+If you would like to get your online course in the queue for review, please fill out the Intake Survey.
+Read the FAQ on Accreditation and RSI.

 Online and hybrid courses at COS will be reviewed by the ACCJC as part of our upcoming accreditation process.
 That review will include an expectation that we are engaging in Regular and Substantive Interaction (RSI) with our students in our online and hybrid courses.
 Simply put, we must make it apparent to the accreditation team that even in fully-online and asynchronous modalities, we have frequent and meaningful content-centered interaction with our students!